riaagrawal-au/auto-annotated-portfolio/content/pages/projects/project-two.md

 colors: colors-a
 date: '2025-10-24'
 client: Adityaveer Singh Dahiya
-description: If you ever find your wondering, why is it that my funny, perfect, beautiful girlfriend loves me so much, here's a quick rundown of 31 reasons why
+description: If you ever find your wondering, why is it that my funny perfect beautiful girlfriend loves me so much, here's a quick rundown of 31 reasons why
 ---

 <!-- 💖 "I love you because..." one-liner (refresh to change) -->